pycon-mentored-sprints/community-handbook/docs/mentors/02-prepare.md

 ### :package: Project mentors

 1. Aim to be in the room 10 minutes before the start time - this will help up avoid distractions.
-1. Introduce yourself
+2. Introduce yourself and your project (if applicable).
+3. Share the issues you triaged with the contributors.
+4. There is a scheduled break - make sure to take it!

 !!!done "Action needed"
     Please come prepared to give a 1-2 mins intro to the project you will be mentoring on.
-    **You do not need slides** but we want to give you time and space to make sure you introduce yourself and the project.
+    **You do not need slides**, but we want to give you time and space to make sure you introduce yourself and the project.
-1. Share the issues you triaged with the contributors.
-1. There is a scheduled break - make sure to take it!

 ### :teacher: General and Git mentors

 1. Introduce yourself - you do not need a pitch but be prepared to say hello (this is useful for folks to know who to ask help for)